-This was a huge project during the summer of 2017 to uncover some of Oregons Hidden Trail Gold.
-To read more about our collaboration with our community and how this ride came to be, check out this write up from Allan Cooke at Santa Cruz Bicycles.
+This was a huge project during the summer of 2017 for Trans-Cascadia the event, to uncover some of Oregons Hidden Trail Gold.
+To read more about Trans-Cascadia’s collaboration with the community and how this ride came to be, check out this write up from Santa Cruz Bicycles.

 The trail system was constructed between 1930 and 1950, and was first built by the CCC and later completed by the USFS.
 These trails were originally created as a transportation network between fire towers; fire towers were on most peaks in the Old Cascade Crest Network.
 These trails were also used for animal grazing and gold mining at one point.
 What’s now super remote and feels really deep, once had thousands of people living there mining for gold.
 It’s still one of the most active hobby mining areas in the Willamette.